 Bullying and harassment: All employers are responsible for preventing and tackling bullying, harassment and abuse against staff, and for creating a culture of civility and respect.
 By March 2021 NHS England and NHS Improvement will provide a toolkit on civility and respect for all employers, to support them in creating a positive workplace culture.

 Violence against staff: Leaders across the NHS have a statutory duty of care to prevent and control violence in the workplace – in line with existing legislation – so that people never feel fearful or apprehensive about coming to work.
 NHS England and NHS Improvement has developed a joint agreement with government to ensure action in response to violence against staff.
-By December 2020, an NHS violence reduction standard will be launched, to establish a systematic approach to protecting staff.

 St. George’s University Hospitals NHS Foundation Trust secured additional occupational health (OH) support through the DPS Framework.
 This meant that colleagues referred to OH did not experience any COVID-19 related delays to receiving support.